I wrote Words in the Dust by accident.

 As with so much else of my experience in Afghanistan, the girl who inspired the character Zulaikha came into my life by accident.
 My unit was on a mission to make contact with the elders of a village north of Farah.
 Our commanders wanted to ask the elders if there was any way the Americans could help improve the village.
 On this mission, one of the soldiers saw a girl with a cleft lip.
 That is, she was born with the two segments of her upper lip not joined in the center.
 In addition, her nose was disfigured, and her upper set of teeth were badly crooked, some sticking out almost straight forward.
 These sorts of birth defects occur in the United States too, but American doctors almost always perform corrective surgery early in the child’s life.
 In the case of this Afghan girl, however, surgery would have been hard to get and very expensive.
 Also, the Taliban who ruled Afghanistan during her early childhood and enforced harsh rules based on their strict interpretation of Islamic law forbade almost all contact between unrelated males and females and would probably not have allowed a girl to see a doctor anyway.

-A short time later our chief medical officer, a woman not unlike Captain Mindy in this novel, led a second mission to the village to locate the girl and see if we could arrange corrective surgery for her.
-It wasn't a mission that came down from high command, but one my fellow soldiers and I felt strongly about.
-After all, if we couldn't at least try to help this girl, what good were we?
+A short time later our chief medical officer, a woman not unlike Captain Mindy in Words in the Dust, led a second mission to the village to locate the girl and see if we could arrange corrective surgery for her.
+It wasn’t a mission that came down from high command, but one my fellow soldiers and I felt strongly about.
+After all, if we couldn’t at least try to help this girl, what good were we?

 Almost miraculously, we found the girl we were looking for soon after our arrival.
 We tried to be friendly, but given that we rolled into town in armored Humvees, I imagine she was scared when she realized we had come looking for her.
 Although she was timid and for the most part kept her mouth covered, she had a quiet dignity and a spark of courage in her eyes.
 The girl’s name was Zulaikha.
 After meeting her, we knew we had to do whatever we could to get her the help she needed.